Application Modernization - Assess, Strategize, Modernize!

 Application Modernization Strategies

-Build an entirely new system with new technology, tools and scrap the old
+Build an entirely new system with new technology and tools and scrap the old

 In case of legacy systems and applications, because of the interdependency and vital business functionalities, we should prefer incremental or what I like to call the bit-by-bit approach.
 What this does is reduce the risk and give the enterprise enough time to analyze the effect of changing interdependent functionalities.